pipeline-tools/gusty/README.md

 )
 ```

 You might notice that `task_group_defaults` does not include dependencies.
-For Task Groups, dependencies must be set using Task Group-specific metadata.
+For Task Groups, dependencies must be set using TaskGroup-specific metadata.

 Default arguments in `create_dag` and a DAG or Task Group's `METADATA.yml` can be mixed and matched. `METADATA.yml` will always override defaults set in `create_dag`.